 Store in fridge.

 *Note!
 I’ve made this with 1/4 cup coconut palm sugar, thrown oats into the food processor instead of almond flour, (sans cloves) for an ever healthier, dark chocolate treat!
-Very good, chocolatey snack for the sugar conscious.
+Very good.